Restaurant in Salt Lake City, United States

 The Quick Verdict

-If you're comparing Spitz against a sit-down Mediterranean dinner on Broadway, Spitz wins on speed, price, and accessibility every time.
-It's the kind of counter-service spot Salt Lake City's downtown core does well: unpretentious, quick, and good enough that regulars return on rotation rather than occasion.
+If you're comparing Spitz against a sit-down Mediterranean dinner on Broadway, Spitz wins on speed, price, accessibility every time.
+It's the kind of counter-service spot Salt Lake City's downtown core does well: unpretentious, quick, good enough that regulars return on rotation rather than occasion.
 For a casual lunch or an early dinner before catching something nearby, it earns a direct yes.

 What to Expect

 Spitz sits at 35 E Broadway in Salt Lake City's downtown, which puts it squarely in the middle of a block that draws office workers at noon and pre-show diners in the evening.
-The visual cue when you walk in is counter-order casual: a menu board, a line, and a room that prioritises throughput over ambiance.
+The visual cue when you walk in is counter-order casual: a menu board, a line, a room that prioritises throughput over ambiance.
 That's not a criticism — it's the format.
 You're here for Mediterranean street food, not a tableside experience.

 Because the format is street food, the menu tilts toward portable, ingredient-led plates where freshness matters more than technique.
 That makes seasonality a genuine factor: what's worth ordering shifts depending on what's in peak condition.
-Mediterranean preparations — herbs, vegetables, grains , respond well to seasonal produce cycles, so a visit in late spring or summer tends to yield brighter, more interesting plates than a midwinter drop-in.
+Mediterranean preparations — herbs, vegetables, grains, respond well to seasonal produce cycles, so a visit in late spring or summer tends to yield brighter, more interesting plates than a midwinter drop-in.
 If you're an explorer who cares about what's on the plate and not just where you're sitting, timing your visit around warmer months is a reasonable call.

 Booking difficulty is rated Easy, which in practice means walk-ins are the norm.
 There's no reservation system to worry about, no weeks-out planning required.
-The Broadway location is accessible without a car if you're staying downtown, and it fits naturally into a wider Salt Lake City afternoon that might include stops from our full Salt Lake City restaurants guide.
+The Broadway location is accessible without a car if you're staying downtown, it fits naturally into a wider Salt Lake City afternoon that might include stops from our full Salt Lake City restaurants guide.
 If you want to explore the city's bar scene afterward, our full Salt Lake City bars guide is worth a look.

 For context on how Salt Lake City's dining range stretches, Bambara Salt Lake City sits at the more formal, higher-spend end of downtown dining, while Caputo's Market & Deli occupies a similar casual-but-ingredient-focused lane.
-Spitz holds its own in that middle register: accessible, repeatable, and honest about what it is.
+Spitz holds its own in that middle register: accessible, repeatable, honest about what it is.

 Quick reference: Walk-in friendly, no reservation needed, downtown Broadway address, leading visited spring through summer for peak produce.